 I love printables — these are digital files that you can purchase (or make) for just about anything.
 I found an adorable set of buffalo plaid invitations, banner, favor tags, and food tent printables from Creative Party Designs Etsy Shop that I just fell in love with.
 They were meant for a baby shower, but the great thing about printables is shop owners are usually able to easily customize them to fit your need.
 I printed them myself on a light-weight cardstock which saved a ton of money.
 I also love this fun “Adventure” printable done by Babbling Beauty Blog which I used as decor as it fit the theme, but it now sits in Aiden’s playroom.
 I also got really cute thank you notes from Babbling Beauty Blog.

 Of course, I couldn’t miss this opportunity to match Aiden so I found a Mama Bear shirt in a buffalo plaid print.
+I also love this option from River Babe Threads (Use BABYCASTAN for a discount).
 I made Dan’s shirt so he could join in on the matching fun using a t-shirt transfer I found at Michaels and a black t-shirt from Target.

 I didn’t go too crazy with decorations.
 I tried to keep things simple.
 I had a couple of banners in various places around the house.
 My absolute favorite decoration was this banner my mom helped me make of Aiden’s faces.
 I got the idea here but modified it slightly to fit the lumberjack theme.
 It now hangs in Aiden’s bedroom.

 - 6-10 black and white photos of baby’s face with various expressions.
 These work best if they are face forward and from an actual camera.
 We tried to use one picture from every month so there was some different expressions/stages.

 - Fun theme-appropriate paper